 Think of it this way.
 Let’s hypothetically suppose you’re going out to buy a pair of super exclusive, limited Nikes from Footlocker.
 There’s a Footlocker in almost every mall, but you wouldn’t just go to the closest mall if you’re serious about buying these kicks.

 You’d go to an outlet that stands out.

 On the internet, you’ve got to differentiate your business to get more traffic and sales.
 Your blog helps your business stand out.

 Take the example of the Taylor Stitch blog.
 Taylor Stitch is a clothing brand, and they publish regular posts about different clothing styles and interviews with style ambassadors.
 Through their blog, they’ve positioned themselves as style-gurus, and their blog brings them thousands of new customers every month!

 Great blog posts generate leads regularly.
 They keep bringing in customers without having to republish the post again and again.

 A blog that is interesting, relevant, and SEO optimized will trend for months or years on end.
 This is in direct contrast to a newspaper ad or a television ad that you have to keep paying to run on different days.

 There are two types of marketing:

 Push marketing is easy to execute, but it costs a lot of money.
 ROI isn’t great to push marketing either.

-TV ads, billboards, radio spots – any form of advertising which is unsolicited is push marketing.
+TV ads, billboards, radio spots – any form of advertising that is unsolicited is push marketing.